Showing posts with label sodium. Show all posts

 5. Turkey or Chicken Franks can contain turkey or chicken and turkey or chicken skin and fat in proportion to a turkey or chicken carcass.

 6. If a variety of meats, cereal, or soy fillers are used, the product name must be changed to "links," or the presence must be declared on the label.
-Hot dogs can be 15% byproducts; heart, kidney, liver, or other organs.
-But it must be labeled.
+Hot dogs can contain 15% byproducts, such as heart, kidney, liver, or other organs.
+But they must be labeled.

 7. Up to 3.5% non-meat binders and extenders (such as nonfat dry milk, cereal, or dried whole milk) or 2% isolated soy protein may be used but must be shown in the ingredients statement on the product's label by its common name.